 There are many factors that need to be considered when discussing what impacts the overall ayahuasca experience.
-Some things that are usually at the top of the list are: the facilitator’s experience, the location, the setting, the tradition of the ceremonies etc. While these may seem obvious, there are other more subtle aspects of an ayahuasca retreat that can also greatly affect what kind of experience you have.
-In our previous blog we discussed the importance of having personal space but our philosophy behind offering private rooms extends beyond just providing a safe space for every guest, it is also so we can ensure that every one of our retreats is an intimate experience and the group sizes stay manageable.
+Some things that are usually at the top of the list are the facilitator’s experience, the location, the setting, the tradition of the ceremonies, etc. While those may seem obvious, there are other more subtle aspects of an ayahuasca retreat that can also greatly affect what kind of experience you have.
+Keeping our groups small ensures that every one of our retreats is an intimate experience and the group sizes stay manageable.

 So, what does manageable mean?
 It means making sure that we are able to provide every guest with personal attention and create an atmosphere where our participants are able to connect on an intimate level with every other member of the group.
 It also means keeping the energetic space of the ceremony room controlled and protected.

-As part of our intentional philosophy at our ayahuasca retreats, we do not offer any kind of group sharing.
 We understand that ayahuasca draws people going through their own personal struggles and processes, trying to heal from different traumas and that not everyone is comfortable being completely open right away.
-Because we don’t schedule group sharing, we like to ensure that we are always available to each participant individually should they like to discuss their experience on a private level.
-Keeping each retreat to under 10 means that we can really connect and get to know each guest on a deeply personal level and take the time for each individual.
+Because we don’t always schedule group sharing, we like to ensure that we are always available to each participant individually should they like to discuss their experience on a private level.
+Keeping each retreat to under 14 participants means that we can really connect and get to know each guest on a deeply personal level and take the time for each individual.

 Keeping our retreats intimate and really getting to know and connect with every guest has always been a pillar of the foundation on which we have carefully crafted our retreats.
-Hosting small groups not only offers a way to support each participant through the experience but also feels most rewarding to us as facilitators as we build lasting relationships and true friendships with previous guests.
-For all these reasons and more, NLA will always choose to offer intimate retreats.
+Hosting small groups not only offers a way to support each participant through the experience but also feels most rewarding to us as facilitators as we build lasting relationships and true friendships with all of our guests.